jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:path rdf:value ;
 				sh:pattern "^((\\+|\\-){0,1}[0-9]{1,8}(\\.[0-9]{1,4}){0,1})|UNL|GND|FLOOR|CEILING$"
 			] .
 5. Stereotype **"choice"**: There is no direct mapping into SHACL shape or RDFS class.
 UML classes with stereotype "choice" are mapped by classes which target the "choice" class with a connection.
 In this case, a SHACL property shape is added to the class which targets the "choice" class.
 The property shape has the connection name to the choice class as sh:path but no sh:class constraint.
 Instead, the sh:class is determined by an additional sh:xone constraint which provides the classes connected to the "choice" class by outgoing connections.
+Example aixm:SegmentPoint with property aixm:pointChoice targeting the choice aixm:SignificantPoint:

 		aixm:SegmentPoint
 			a rdfs:Class , sh:NodeShape ;